j321yu/cft/README.md

 + 6/13 - Completed and reorganized tree.
 Modified demo to reflect the changed tree.
 + 6/14 - Recorded and sent demo for viewing.
 Started to look at the ML Model thaht Counterfit uses.
 + 7/6-8 - Began looking at OpenCV and Amazon Polly services for considering whether or not video can be used in Counterfit.
 First started by using Ubuntu on my own and trying to manually try extracting images from videos and text from the audio in videos.
++ 7/11-15 - Experienced power outage in this time period which caused some delays.
+Besides that, managed to succeed in extracting images from videos frame by frame.
+Looked more into Amazon Polly and succeeded in setting it up on WSL2 Ubuntu.
++ 7/18-20 - Started with looking at integration into Counterfit.
+First steps seem to be with making a new framework that will hold all the code and development.

 ## Notes <a name = "notes"></a>
 These notes are an organization of of all the information collected and gathered.
 Therefore, each section (or bullet point) will be updated in the future if new relevant information is found.